farhan-haroon/Autonomous-Navigation/README.md

 ### Navigation:

-1. Open the ***auto_nav.py*** in the editor and paste the path copied from ***path_planner.py*** in the line
+1. Open the ***auto_nav.py*** in the editor and paste the path copied from ***path_planner.py*** in the line 108.

-Open a new terminal and execute the following commands [It is assumed that the bringup is launched and the robot is placed and calibrated as mentioned earlier].
+2. Open a new terminal and execute the following commands [It is assumed that the bringup is launched and the robot is placed and calibrated as mentioned earlier].
 ```
 $ cd ~/catkin_ws/src/ && catkin make
 $ source ~/.bashrc
 $ rosrun move_robot auto_nav.py
 ```

+3. Enter the size of 1 cell.
+[Size of 1 cell can be calculated by measuring the length of 1 side of the real maze and dividing it by the number of cells it is represented by in the matrix].

+4. Enter the X and the Y offsets.
+[X and Y offsets are the X and the Y coordinates of the first tuple in the path.
+It is provided to subtract it from the path tuples X and Y coordinates so as to make the path as (0, 0), (1, 1), (2, 2) and so on].

+For eg.: if the path is like (15, 30), (16, 31), (17, 31) ... , then the X offset will be 15 and Y offset will be 30.

+5. Reversing the path provided will make the robot retrace it's steps back to the Start position.

+## Contact

+For any bug reports or issues, please contact me at farhanhar[at]student[dot]iul[dot]ac[dot]in

+**Mohd Farhan Haroon**
+**Integral University, Lucknow.**